charlenetolentino/mattsnotes/401-main/reading401-41.md

 1. Compare and Contrast Redux Toolkit with Redux “Ducks”
     - you can bundle reducers with Ducks.
 Redux Toolkit helps simplify redux cases that are commonly used
-1. What is the principle advantage of Redux Toolkit
+1. Who is the principle advantage of Redux Toolkit
     - To help create and write redux applications